 Star chef Jean-Georges Vongerichten also serves sustainable cuisine: in his vegetarian bistro AbcV in the Flatiron District, all the ingredients come from small, local farms that cultivate according to ecological principles.
 Especially delicious: the fresh spinach spaghetti and the mushroom walnut Bolognese (38 East 19th Street, www.abchome.com/dine/abcv/).

-Casual vegetarian coffee place with West-Coast-Feeling in Soho.
-The menu includes delicious bowls such as the "Rainbow Bowl" with lentil falafel, green cabbage and cauliflower.
+Casual vegetarian coffee place with West-Coast-feeling in Soho.
+The menu includes delicious bowls such as the "Rainbow Bowl" with lentil falafel, green cabbage, and cauliflower.
 Favorite among the desserts: Avocado vanilla Panna Cotta.
-Great: A part of the turnover is donated to the organisation "The Door" against youth poverty (137 Sullivan Street, www.westbourne.com).
+Great: A part of the turnover is donated to the organization "The Door" against youth poverty (137 Sullivan Street, www.westbourne.com).

-Owner Kate McGregor has specialised on sustainable fashion.
-In her boutique you will find many small designers who focus on fair working conditions and natural materials, for example UZI (dresses and trousers), Vere Verto (bags) and Indigo Handloom (scarves, 382 Atlantic Ave., www.kaightshop.com).
+Owner Kate McGregor has specialized on sustainable fashion.
+In her boutique you will find many small designers who focus on fair working conditions and natural materials, for example UZI (dresses and trousers), Vere Verto (bags), and Indigo Handloom (scarves, 382 Atlantic Ave., www.kaightshop.com).

 Ja, ich habe die Datenschutzerklärung zur Kenntnis genommen und bin damit einverstanden, dass die von mir angegebenen Daten elektronisch erhoben und gespeichert werden.
 Meine Daten werden dabei nur streng zweckgebunden für die Nutzung der Kommentarfunktion verwendet.